Mojang/EducationContent/python/lesson3/activity1.md

 Create **two** new variables called **b** and **c**.
 The value of **b** should be **melon** and the value of **c** should be **apple**.

 ## Step 2
-Look at the monitor on the wall and change fruit variables value to match the sequence.
+Look at the monitor on the wall and change fruit variable value to match the sequence.
 Run the code and press the correlating fruit buttons in the same sequence shown as the chat, untill all of the lights turn on.

 ```template